andre-ye/uni/docs/phil/phil-430/readings.md

 - Seneca -- connection with Platonic ontology, division of species into corporeal and incorporeal
     - quasi-beings?
 - Seneca -- do the stoics want to posit another genus "above being"?
 Is there some kind of division $$D^2$$, where the supreme genus is the something, but things which are not are also things?

+### "Sons of the Earth: Are the Stoics Metaphysical Brutes?", Katja Vogt

+- Stoics: theory of corporeals allows for theory of bodies to be a theory of causation, agency, and reason
+- Engagement of the Stoics with Plato's *Sophist*
+- Stoics are sophisticated Sons of the Earth
+- The corporeal god is the one cause of all movements and actions in the universe.

+- Plato: Sons of the Earth
+- Only recognize bodies as existence
+- Plato: these people are burtish and maybe not even philosophers
+- Stoics: sophisticated Sons of the Earth
+- god, soul, and state of the soul, and movements of the soul, are corporeals
+- Focus on corporeals are essential -- it explains why the Stoics do not have a metaphysics.

+1 -- Corporeals
+- Stoics -- two principles constitute physical reality together: god and matter, activce and passive principle.
+- Matter is divisible but does not divide itslef into parts
+- Corporeal: act or be acted upon, or to be inclusive or
+- You need incorporeals too
+- A corporeal acts on a corporeal, and the effect is a predicate
+- The supreme genus is "somethings"
+- For something to be a cause, it must be a body, and it must be active
+- Differences in the composition of fiery breath produces different kinds of beings.
+- Individuation by breath
+- Movement is also explained by breath
+- Plants have natures which move out of themselves; animals move by themselves; rational beings have breath in the highest sense, or reason
+- Stoics: the universe is a large living being
+- The universe is a living being -- it is an agent, its movements are actions
+- Stoics need a force which runs through everything, both which gives corporeals their cohesion, but also connects particular things as part of a whole
+- This is god / world soul

+2 -- The *Sophist*: Body versus Being

+- Plato: the battle of the giants
+- Friends of the Forms vs. the Sons of the Earth (Hesiod's *Theogony*: earthly Titans)
+- The Sons of the Earth, in focusing on corporeals, miss out on the immaterial and transcendent entities
+- Two core claims of the sons of the earth
+    - Only that which can be touched is
+    - Body and being are the same
+- Sons of the Earth hesitate when asked whether justice and wisdom are tangible, they are at a loss.
+- Eleatic Stranger: new capacity of dunamis, causal capacity
+- But the real Sons of the Earth happily agree that wisdom is a body
+- Stoics are untamed but sophisticated Sons of Earth
+- Stoics do not accept the view that being is power.
+Rather, everything has the capacity to cause and underrgo effects.
+- Being is power is used to explain bodies and causality, rather than to provide a positive answer to the question of being
+- Sons of Earth look at the earth; so do the Stoics.
+Physics is an account which provides us with a deep understanding of reality.
+- Stoics do not take themselves to be engaged firstly with the idea of being.
+It is not beginning from being as power.
+The Stoics conceive of physics -- causality and corporeal principles -- as the starting point of a deep understanding of reality.
+    - The stoics do not have the theory to answer the question of being.
+- Should we even ascribe any metaphysics to the Stoics?
+WHat do we even mean?
+    - Brunschwig: two approaches assocaited with Aristotle
+    - Metaphysics: referring to a science of first principles and first causes
+    - Dealing with primary entities: bodies, principles, elements, gods, limit-place-void.
+- This appears to be helpful.
+But there is a big distinction between Stoic and Platonic/Aristotelian philosophy.
+- Perhaps metaphysics is being qua being, or ontology.
+But the Stoics do not use Aristotelian notions.
+Stoics engage in ontological classifications, sure, but they aren't motivated by the question of what an object which is is.
+- ... so... we need to be much more cautious.
+- Us talking about Stoic metapjhysics is imposing upon the past

+3 -- Somethings, Being, and Non-Being
+- Stoics aim to turn away from a sciecne which studies what-is, but rather gies us a deep and fundamental understanding of reality
+- Notion vs non-being.
+- Eleatic Stranger: If we can refer to something as something, then it is.
+- Stoics: no. "somethings" is the supreme genus; "what is" is not a higher genus
+- Stoics: not-being refers to something; corporeals exist, but this does not mean incorporeals are not.
+- "Being" is simply identified with 'body' such that 'what is not' must be identified with 'the incorporeal' -- nah, we should resist this notion
+- In fact how we present the Stoic's first distinction is very important.
+Sextus Empiricus vs Seneca

+- Seneca: "what is" divided into the corporeal and the incorporeal; there is no third possibility
+- Seneca begins from the supreme genus "what is", taeks position that both corporeals and incorporeals are.
+- Seneca's beginning from "what is" and then suggesting both corporeals and incorporeals are, is incompatible with Stoicism.
+- *ousia* and *to on*
+- Seneca kind of turns back to Plato
+- Letter 58 -- should you frame your investigations as into being?
+- Seneca: there is no need to move to a higher genus than what is, and no need to move towards somethings.
+- Seneca thinks he can begin with what is and never address what is not.
+But this contradict's precisely Plato's point: we have to face difficulties with not-being if we frame philosophy as the study of being.

+4 -- One Cause of All Movement
+- The Stoics are Sons of Earth, in that they look at earth and think that the most basic account philosophy can offer is one which explains the physical universe.
+- God is the cause of movement.
+- Stoic philosophy identifies one cause for all movements of and within the universe.
+- Plato: givs some Socratic pseudo-biography in *Phaedo*.
+- Necessary conditions vs causes
+- *Nous* -- Socrates' explanation of human action and generations + destructions in the cosmos.
+- Stoics reject Platonic forms
+- Stoics: logos is the cause, not nous.
+Stoics: we are able to find one kind of cause for all movements in the universe.
+Reason / logos / god
+- Everything must b epermeated, then, with reason / soul.
+So we have to have different degrees of soul
+- Stoic commitment to reason as cause is key to understanding corporeals.
+- Socratic intuition: there is only one kind of cause.
+Stoics: soul must physically pervade the human body.
+- An agent's reason is only part of the universe's reason
+- Stoics are sophisticated sons of the earth.

 ---